Common Cat Tail Injuries

 Nerve Damage and Tail Pull Injuries

-Severe trauma—like getting hit by a car or having their tail yanked—can cause nerve damage where your cat’s tail connects to his spine.
-This is called a tail pull injury, and it can have serious consequences on a feline body, such as negatively impacting bladder and bowel control.
+Severe trauma, such as being hit by a car or having the tail forcefully pulled, can damage the nerves where the tail connects to the spine.
+Vets call this a tail pull injury, and it can lead to serious complications, including loss of bladder and bowel control.
 (The same nerves control both the tail and your cat’s lower body.)

 Symptoms of nerve damage include a limp or paralyzed tail, incontinence or inability to go potty, and loss of sensation in the tail.